Promoting British Values at Waddesdon Village Primary School

 Ethos; our Equalities and Cohesion Policy states the expectations for all members of our school community to promote equality, the principle of equal treatment for all people irrespective of their gender, ethnicity, disability, religious belief/non-belief, sexual orientation, age, marriage or civil partnership and pregnancy or maternity status.
 To promote and celebrate diversity, the acceptance that we are all different but we are all equal.
 We also expect staff to challenge discrimination.

 Individual Liberty; support and respect for the liberties of all within the law

 Curriculum; at Waddesdon, pupils are actively encouraged and supported to make choices, knowing that they are in a safe environment.
 As a school we teach and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example, through our E-Safety, Computing and PSHCE lessons.

-Anti-Bullying; the school has a strong anti-bullying culture in which the School Council is involved in policy writing and promoting this across the school.
+Anti-Bullying; the school has a strong anti-bullying culture in which Pupil Parliament is involved in policy writing and promoting this across the school.

 Mutual Respect; respect for and tolerance of different faiths and religious and other beliefs

 School Rules; mutual respect is at the heart of our values.
 Children learn that their behaviours have an effect on their own rights and those of others.
 All members of the school community treat each other with respect.